Huanghai Landscape F1: Pyeonghwa Ppeokkugi

 Since spring 2009, Pyeonghwa has been offering three different SUVs under the model name Ppeokkugi 4WD, which have not been divided into individual models, but in North Korea all three run under the same model name and only differ by an unofficial name affix.
 The entry-level model is a rebadged Chinese Huanghai DD6490A, which is a rebadged Huanghai Landscape F1 in China.
 The model sold in North Korea is called 4WD-A and is known in Vietnam under the Pronto GS name.
-The 4WD-A is powered by a Subaru V8 petrol engine with a displacement of 2351 cm³.
-The Pronto GS from Vietnam, on the other hand, uses a Fiat engine with a displacement of 1997 cm³ and an output of 114 kW.
+The Pronto GS from Vietnam uses a Fiat engine with a displacement of 1997 cm³ and an output of 114 kW.

 The Huanghai Qisheng CUV was rebadged as the 4WD-B, and ranks in the middle of the Ppeokkugi 4WD series.
-The model was sold in North Korea and also offered in small numbers in China and the Czech Republic.
+The model was sold in North Korea and also offered in small numbers in China.
 However, the model is not represented for the Vietnamese market.
 The design of the model is differentiated by a front end that resembles that of the Hyundai Santa Fe CM generation.
 The model is only produced to order.